Archived Story

 The overall big plot (mini spoiler paragraph below) takes its time to develop but the story keeps us entertained with many lighthearted and fun subplots that takes us from place to place and let us acquaint ourselves with many different protagonists.

 Spoiler: The overall big plot culminates in the AI/MCs discovering the real nature of their world and trying to avoid the impending doom of their world and trying to defy the very Gods (the game developers).
-I have to say the suspense is riveting, I want to know what happens next! - Doctor ZeroRoyal Road★★★★★ 5.0I love this book!
-I love the poetry in it!!
-And I don't normally get poetry!
+I have to say the suspense is riveting, I want to know what happens next! - C. M. ANTALRoyal Road★★★★★ 5.0I'll preface this with the fact that I don't really read LitRPGs.
+This is only the third such story I've ever read, and the first one that's not in audiobook form.
+Some of my observations may be colored by this.

 A liked it from the beginning, though I was initially disappointed that I knew what a gacha game was, because the mystery would have been mind blowing if I didn't know.
 But slowly, me knowing what was happening ceased to matter and everything got perfectly weird anyway.